x4Cx58x54/writing/docs/maths/linear-algebra/essence-of-linear-algebra.md

 ## 5 The Determinant

-The determinant of a matrix represents in what scale the trasformation squeezes or streches the space.
+The determinant of a matrix represents in what scale the transformation squeezes or stretches the space.

 * In 2-D space, the unit square that sits on $\hat{\imath}$ and $\hat{\jmath}$ is transformed into a parallelogram, with its area equals to the determinant.
 * In 3-D space, the unit cube that sits on $\hat{\imath}$, $\hat{\jmath}$ and $\hat{k}$ transforms into a parallelepiped, with its volume equals to the determinant.